tdulcet/Server-Status/README.md

 * Add support for more IP geolocation databases (see [here](https://gitlab.com/tdulcet/ip-geolocation-dbs#contributing))
 * Improve the performance
 * Show the server location on a globe
+* Show a list of the number of requests for each country for all pages (suggested by Daniel Connelly)
 * Show requests that occurred outside a tab
 * Add support for Chromium
 	* `webRequest.getSecurityInfo()` is not yet supported (see [bug 628819](https://bugs.chromium.org/p/chromium/issues/detail?id=628819))